southwick-associates/salicprep/github_vignettes/workflow-overview.md

 # Workflow Overview

-This document outlines the workflow for processing data for dashboards.
-It is an R-based workflow and utilizes custom R packages developed by Southwick ([salic](https://github.com/southwick-associates/salic), [salicprep](https://github.com/southwick-associates/salicprep)).
-This analysis is intended to be performed using the Southwick Data Server, which (1) keeps all sensitive data confined to a single location, and (2) ensures a consistent (shared) software environment to facilitate collaboration and reproducibility.
+This document outlines the workflow for preparing license data (particularly for dashboards).
+It's an R-based workflow that utilizes custom R packages developed by Southwick ([salic](https://github.com/southwick-associates/salic), [salicprep](https://github.com/southwick-associates/salicprep), [lictemplate](https://github.com/southwick-associates/lictemplate)).
+The analysis is intended to be performed using the Southwick Data Server, which keeps all sensitive data confined to a single location (see [Data Server Setup & Guidelines](github_vignettes/rstudio-settings.md) for details).

-### Analysis Steps
+## Analysis Steps

+A suggested data processing sequence is outlined below.

 0. [Initialize New State (incomplete)](#initialize-new-state)
 1. [Load Raw date into SQLite](#load-raw-data-into-sqlite)